cjones6/chapydette/readme.md

 Installation
 -----------------
-This code was written using Python 3.7 and requires Cython, Numpy, and Scikit-learn.
+This code was written using Python 3.7 and requires Cython, Numpy, Scipy, and Scikit-learn.
 If you are using Anaconda you can install these via
-` conda install cython numpy scikit-learn`
+` conda install cython numpy scipy scikit-learn`
 If you are using a Mac, you should also install llvm, gcc, and libgcc:
 `conda install llvm gcc libgcc`
 To then install this package, run